“THE DAY SHE LET GO OF THE THINGS THAT WERE WEIGHING HER DOWN, WAS THE DAY SHE BEGAN TO SHINE THE BRIGHTEST.” Katrina Mayer

 Don’t let yourself be caught by surprise and unprepared for potential problems.
 Troubleshooting possible complications can remove anticipation and lessen potential anxiety.
 Often our brains come up with scenarios that are out of proportion to the actual situation and by planning in advance for possible problems, we can find solutions that will give us the best outcome.

 TAKE CHARGE OF YOUR HEALTH-

-- Make a list of all health conditions, treating doctors and contact information, medications, supplements, and emergency contact information, and put it in your wallet.
+- Make a list of all health conditions, treating doctors, contact information, medications, supplements, and emergency contacts.
+Keep it in your wallet and/or smartphone.